Is Sucralose Bad For You? Pros And Side Effects To Know

 However, a majority of clinical studies report no significant or beneficial effects of artificial sweeteners on body weight and glycemic control (5).

-While sucralose may help you keep your calorie intake in control, it may also cause certain side effects.
-Read to know what they are.
+While sucralose may help you keep your calorie intake in control, it may also cause certain adverse effects.
+Read on to learn more about the potential sucralose side effects that you might face.

 Side Effects Of Sucralose